How to Chalk Paint a Dresser for a Cheap Makeover

 Step 7: Add your top chalk paint color.

 Wondering how long between coats of chalk paint?
-Don’t worry – it dries quickly so you’ll have to wait a minimal amount of time to make sure everything’s dry.
+Don’t worry – it dries quickly so you’ll have to wait a not very long time to make sure everything’s dry.
 I’d say 30 minutes, tops!

 Next use your chalk paint brush to add your top color.
-I did a neutral gray to cover the turquoise.
+I wanted a grey chalk paint dresser so I covered the turquoise with a second coat that was grey.
 Make sure that you do an even coat and cover everything, including the tiny cracks and dips around your appliques.

 Step 8: Time to sand, again.